CluedIn-io/CluedIn.Documentation/docs/kb/kb0004-akv2aks.md

         keyvaultName: $kv.name # This is your key vault name
         tenantId: $tenantId # This is the guid of your tenant
         secretProviderClasses:
-          cluedin-server: # For every key under `secretProviderClasses`, a new secret provider class will be created with the same name and `-sync` appended.
+          cluedin-server: # For every key under `secretProviderClasses`, a new secret provider class will be created with the same name and `-sync` appended
-          - secretName: cluedin-login-details # This is how the secret will appear within Kubernetes Secrets once synchronized.
+          - secretName: cluedin-login-details # This is how the secret will appear within Kubernetes Secrets once synchronized
             secretType: # [OPTIONAL] Defaults to Opaque.
-But you can specify any supported secretType.
+But you can specify any supported secretType
             secretKeys:
               password: cluedin-login-password # The left side (Key) is the name in the Kubernetes secret object.
-The right side (Value) is the AKV reference which will grab its value.
+The right side (Value) is the AKV reference which will grab its value
               username: cluedin-login-username

     infrastructure:
       cert-manager:
-        #enabled: false # Only set to false if using an uploaded frontend certificate.
+        #enabled: false # Only set to false if using an uploaded frontend certificate
     ```

     {:.important}
     If you are using the certificate upload as part of your setup, you **must** disable cert-manager by setting `enabled: false`.
 You also must set `frontendCrt` to a value.
 It will be mounted as `cluedin-frontend-crt` on `cluedin-server`.
 This secret name cannot change.

 1. With all the secrets and certificates now done, the last step is to mount, map, and synchronize the secrets to Kubernetes.

     For every key under `secretProviderClass`, a new secret provider will be created with the same name with `-sync` appended.
 This gives you the flexibility to have secrets to share the same life cycle as an application, or to use a singular pod to synchronize the secrets.

     `cluedin-server` is the only server that will automount if keys are specified under the `cluedin-server` secretProviderClasses section.
 For everything else, a specific mount point will be required along with preventing local password creation by using the appropriate key.

     We **highly recommend** having secrets share life cycles with the application.
 We will cover only this scenario below.

-1. Please see the mapping table below:
+    Please see the mapping table below.

     | Application | Secret | Helm Path | Mount Point |
     | --- | --- | --- | --- |
     | cluedin-server | cluedin-admin-secret | `application.bootstrap.organization.existingSecret` | auto-mounts |